UK guide • Honest comparison • Practical tradeoffs

 Quality and outcomes

-• You need a team across multiple disciplines
+• You need a wider team across multiple disciplines

-• You have internal stakeholders that need structure
+• You are comfortable paying for that structure

 Tip: ask about ownership

-Make sure you own your domain, hosting access, website files, and key accounts.
-Avoid lock-in where possible.
+Make sure you control your domain, hosting, files and key business accounts after launch.
+Avoid unnecessary lock-in wherever possible.

 Communication and speed

-This is one of the biggest practical differences — and it affects delivery time and quality.
+This is one of the biggest real-world differences because it affects turnaround, clarity and the quality of decisions during the build.

 Agency